 List compiled by Dr Elizabeth Levay PhD, BBSc (Hons)

-For further reading perhaps try searching for scientific articles using one of the following databases:
+For further reading search for scientific articles using the following databases:

 And/or PsychINFO http://www.apa.org/pubs/databases/psycinfo/index.aspx